SmartMoneySensei/SmartMoneySensei/README.md

 - 🤺 Hey, how is it going?
 My name is Kasean Cobbs-Walton, 27; but my friends call me Sensei.
-- 💹 I’m interested in elevating through techonology and adapting through constant changes; trading in the Forex market iykyk.
+- 💹 I’m interested in elevating through techonology and adapting through constant changes.
 - 💻 I’m currently learning software developer skills to better prepare myself for today and future technological advances.
 - 🤓 I’m looking to collaborate on multiple different projects to better my experience within the developer field.
 - 📲 How to reach me would be on Instagram @SmartMoneySenseii & Email: ckasean@gmail.com